umangp31/safeshift/README.md

 ## Introduction

-SafeShare is a project developed for the PhalaXLensxD_D Hackathon.
+SafeShift is a project developed for the PhalaXLensxD_D Hackathon.
 Our mission is to create a secure and welcoming space for content sharing, where users can confidently share text and images without the fear of encountering NSFW content.

-With SafeShare, we aim to address the growing concerns related to online safety and privacy by implementing advanced NSFW content detection powered by TensorFlow.js and the robustness of Rust-based Phat contracts.
-Whether you want to share a funny meme or a thoughtful message, SafeShare ensures a clean and respectful environment for all.
+With SafeShift, we aim to address the growing concerns related to online safety and privacy by implementing advanced NSFW content detection powered by TensorFlow.js and the robustness of Rust-based Phat contracts.
+Whether you want to share a funny meme or a thoughtful message, SafeShift ensures a clean and respectful environment for all.

 ## Architechture
 ![Architechture](https://safeshift.vercel.app/archi.png "a title")

 ## Key Features

-- **NSFW Content Detection**: Utilizing TensorFlow.js, SafeShare scans text and images to detect NSFW content and automatically prevents its posting.
+- **NSFW Content Detection**: Utilizing TensorFlow.js, SafeShift scans text and images to detect NSFW content and automatically prevents its posting.

-- **Phala Network Integration**: SafeShare leverages the Phala network for secure and efficient content processing leveraging the decentralize compute ensuring it's always up.
+- **Phala Network Integration**: SafeShift leverages the Phala network for secure and efficient content processing leveraging the decentralize compute ensuring it's always up.

 - **User-Friendly Interface**: Frontend built with Next.js ensures an intuitive and visually pleasing user experience, with Shadcn for consistent styling.

 ## Technologies Used

-SafeShare is built with a powerful stack of technologies:
+SafeShift is built with a powerful stack of technologies:

 - **Next.js**: A React framework for building user interfaces.